rock-simulation/mars/doc/tutorials/basic/basic_tutorial.rst

 Congratulations!
 You have your first blender created MARS scene.
 However, if you load the scene in MARS and try to do a tank turn you might notice that it does not work to well.
-You would need to tune to friction parameters for the wheels.
-Alternatively we add a third pair of wheels to the model to show the workflow of editing an existing scene.
+You would need to tune the friction parameters for the wheels.
+Alternatively, we add a third pair of wheels to the model to show the workflow of editing an existing scene.

 24. Reopen your blender scene if you do not have it opened any more.